econforte/MavFC2018/README.md

 4.  `pip install djangorestframework`

-To run a test server navigate to the folder containing manage.py and run the command:
+To handle database migrations, navigate to the folder containing manage.py and run the following commands in this order.
+Have to wait for the first one to complete first.

-`python manage.py runserver`

-To handle database migrations:

 `python manage.py makemigrations`

 `python manage.py migrate`

+To run a test server navigate to the folder containing manage.py and run the command.
+You might have to configure manage.py to point to the right settings, the one used in this manage.py points to the dev environment settings:

+`python manage.py runserver`

-Navigate to http://127.0.0.1:8000/home/ to go to the home page.
+Navigate to http://127.0.0.1:8000/ to go to the home page.

+To login to the application, refer to the material under the docs folder.